maximumdata/viewportUnitHack/README.md

 ## Disclaimer

 I know that this is not very performant in it's current state.
+This library should be used sparingly, and shouldn't be relied upon to style every element on your pages.
+Stick with a few specific elements, or larger containers.

 This project started as a "Can I actually do that?", turned into "Wow this is possible but incredibly poorly implemented" and has now turned into "I bet I can make this useful and performant".